 On the flip side, it's best to keep unused credit cards open so that you benefit from a longer average credit history and a larger amount of available credit.

 Check Credit Scores and Reports Regularly

-It's important to stay on top of your credit report to make sure it's accurate.
+It's important to stay on top of your credit reports to make sure they're accurate.
 That way, if there are errors or if someone opens a line of credit in your name, you can catch it and report it right away.